Microchip-MPLAB-Harmony/reference_apps/apps_mpu/sama7g54_ek/sama7g54_ek_ethernet_web_server_getting_started/readme.md

 ### Steps to program the bin file on SD card
 - Take an SD Card formatted with FAT32 file system.
-- Copy the boot.bin, harmony.bin and webpage files from this [location](./hex) to the SD card.
+- Copy the boot.bin, harmony.bin files from this [location](./hex) to the SD card.
+- Copy the webpage files from this [location](./hex/web_page) also to the SD card.
 - Insert the SD card to J4 on the SAMA7G54-EK Evaluation Kit.

 ### Steps to run the bin file from SD card